Mikea15/mikea15.github.io/_posts/2013-06-21-generic-method.md

   - programming
   - snippet
 ---
-I&#8217;ve come up with a pretty neat solution to this:
+I've come up with a pretty neat solution to this:
-If you don&#8217;t want to write the same method for different data types, you can use generics.
+If you don't want to write the same method for different data types, you can use generics.

 <pre class="EnlighterJSRAW" data-enlighter-language="csharp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">///
 /// Math Class that helps